tobylas-w/ThaiTable/PROJECT_CHECKLIST.md

 ✅ **Type-safe codebase**
 ✅ **Clean project architecture**

-The project has a solid foundation and is ready for backend integration! 🚀
+**The project is now ready for frontend-backend integration and testing!** 🚀